BertramDHooge/challenge-model-deployment/README.md

 # Install

-    The required packages are stored in requirements.txt so if you want to run the app straight through Flask, this can be done with `pip installl requirements.txt`
+The required packages are stored in requirements.txt so if you want to run the app straight through Flask, this can be done with:

+`pip install requirements.txt`

 Alternatively yoy can access the Heroku app on https://challenge-model-deployment.herokuapp.com/

 Or you could run the app from the Docker image, whatever suits your fancy.

 # API

 The API provides the following routes.

-## Go through the web portal
+## Get the documentation

 ### Request

-`GET /web/`
+`GET /`

 ### Response

-This should give you access to the web portal.
+This should give you a fancier version of the README, you might even be there right now.

-##
+## Get the prediction json layout

 ### Request

-`POST /thing/`
+`POST /`

-    curl -i -H 'Accept: application/json' -d 'name=Foo&status=new' http://localhost:7000/thing

 ### Response